quicwg/base-drafts/draft-ietf-quic-transport.md

 The packet number is an integer in the range 0 to 2^62-1.
 The value is used in determining the cryptographic nonce for packet encryption.
-Each endpoint maintains a separate packet number for sending and receiving.
+Each endpoint maintains separate packet number spaces for sending and receiving.

 Packet numbers are divided into 3 spaces in QUIC: